Alexandre-gibault-ynov/orm/README.md

 - **Reading** data via the Repository.
 - **Writing** data via the Adapter.
 - **Coordination** of operations via the Manager.
+- User Management (CRUD operations for users).
+- Fake notifications on new user added

 ---